Khaleed/talks/README.md

 ## Presentations

-These are the talks that I have decided to give in order to share my desire for game development, functional programming, and data science.
+These are the talks that I have decided to give in order to share my excitement for game development, functional programming, and data science.

 ## Goal